harshulkuhar/harshulkuhar/README.md

 ## I'm an Engineer who works as a Data Scientist.

-- My interests are in Machine Learning, Deep Learning, Computer Vision and Natural Language Processing.
+- 📚 Interests:  Machine Learning, Deep Learning, Computer Vision and Natural Language Processing.
 - 🥅 2021 Goals: Learning more about latest tools and solving real-world problems.
 - ⚡ Fun fact: I sketch and my art is heavily inspired by manga, a Japanese comic medium.